utkarshpratap2002/learnedinDITISS/cosa-docs/windows/day6/day6.md

     - And then install.

 2. **Configure the Server**
-    - Then you need to go to the Tools, then Window Deployment Service, then configure teh server.
+    - Then you need to go to the Tools, then Window Deployment Service, then configure the server.
     - Then you need to choose from **Integrated Active Directory**.

+3. **Add Image Wizrd**

 3. **Keep DHCP and WDS on same Server**
     - It will make sure that WDS and DHCP are able to listen to each other.